kcklee/YoutubeDataAnalysis/README.md

 **Youtube Data Analysis App** is a frontend application that collects, analyzes and displays a given Youtube channel’s statistics, top 10 videos and video output over time.

+All you have to do is enter a video link from a desired channel!

 ### Features

 - Search feature to automate extraction of a given channel’s data